alerque/cldr-lua/README.md

 CLDR.locales
 ```

+## Status

+### 0.0.0

+Setup basic tooling, added data for full list of locales, and made an inteface to fetch it.

 ## Other Formats

 The CLDR data is [provided upstream][cldr-gh] in LDML format (XML based).
 A [JSON dump][cldr-json] is also available.